conducive333/spreadsheet-memory-benchmarking/excelmem/README.md

             ```
             <prefix>-<size>.xlsx
             ```
+        - `OUTPUT_PATH` : Specifies where to dump the output of the script
         - `FV_INPUTDIR` : The name of the folder with formula-value datasets (assumed to be inside `INPUTS_PATH`)
         - `VO_INPUTDIR` : The name of the folder with formula-value datasets (assumed to be inside `INPUTS_PATH`)
-        - `OUTPUT_PATH` : The path to a directory where all experimental folders will be created
-        - `OUTDIR_NAME` : The name of the directory to write results to (overwites any existing file(s) with the same name without warning)
-        - `TRIALS`      : Number of trials to perform for each run
+        - `TOTL_TRIALS` : The number of trials to perform for each run

     - Outputs an excel file called `memory.xlsx` with the following memory measurements (in megabytes) for both formula-value and value-only spreadsheets: